benjamin-colussi/cs488finalproject/README.md

 * fix SAH-BVH
 * fix image class with my own gamma correction and tone mapping
 * make sure my code doesnt use the small path tracer code ...

-## Questions:
-* what are the units of the BxDF/phase functions?
-* MIS w/ fog - how do the coefficients affect output? should they be less than 1
-* MIS w/ fog - just confirm my logic is correct
-* sampling specular materials - how do the BxDF work with importance sampling?

-* sampling solid angle via spherical coordinates - do we have to deal with change of variables - or can we directly change spherical to cartesian / solid angle ???

-* does our camera orientation change how we should orient our normals?

-* should i be deciding randomly whether to reflect or diffusely reflect based on fresnel coeff?